About

 Pablo Jaramillo - Institute for Ecosystem and Sustainability Research , UNAM

-Karina Sánchez Echeverría - Michoacana University of Saint Nicholas from Hidalgo
+Karina Sánchez Echeverría - Michoacana University of San Nicolás de Hidalgo

 Scientific Committee: